Accurate ground state energy estimation with noise and imperfect state preparation: Results

 While the EUMLE in Ref.~\cite{dutkiewiczError2025} was compatible with PEC alone, NME is compatible with a larger class of error mitigation methods.
-This is because EUMLE required the quasiprobability to exactly match the model, i.e. $\sum_{a=1}^d \alpha_a P_a(x) = Q(x|\phi_0)$, and therefore the quasiprobability distribution needed to reconstruct the noiseless probability $P_0(x)$ exactly.
-Instead, since NME allows for a small mismatch between the quasiprobability $\sum_{a=1}^d \alpha_a P_a(x)$ and the model $Q(x|\phi_0)$, it suffices to have an approximate linear decomposition $\sum_{a=1}^d \alpha_a P_a(x) \approx P_0(x)$.
+This is because EUMLE required the quasiprobability to exactly match the model, i.e. $\sum_{a=0}^{r-1} \alpha_a P_a(x) = Q(x|\phi_0)$, and therefore the quasiprobability distribution needed to reconstruct the noiseless probability $P_0(x)$ exactly.
+Instead, since NME allows for a small mismatch between the quasiprobability $\sum_{a=0}^{r-1} \alpha_a P_a(x)$ and the model $Q(x|\phi_0)$, it suffices to have an approximate linear decomposition $\sum_{a=0}^{r-1} \alpha_a P_a(x) \approx P_0(x)$.
 This can be achieved by any linear quantum error mitigation technique, including PEC but also methods such as zero-noise extrapolation or symmetry verification \cite{cai2021practical}, which reconstruct mitigated quantities as linear combinations of measurements from noisy circuits.
 This can be treated as an additional contribution to $h$.
-The asymptotic bias in Eq.~\eqref{eq:mle-bias} will then contain contributions from both the modelling error (the mismatch between the noiseless distribution $P_0$ and $Q(x|\phi_0)$) and the imperfect $\sum_{a=1}^d \alpha_a P_a$ reconstruction of $P_0$ produced by the QEM procedure.
+The asymptotic bias in Eq.~\eqref{eq:mle-bias} will then contain contributions from both the modelling error (the mismatch between the noiseless distribution $P_0$ and $Q(x|\phi_0)$) and the imperfect $\sum_{a=0}^{r-1} \alpha_a P_a$ reconstruction of $P_0$ produced by the QEM procedure.
 We can separate these contributions to the error via the triangle inequality,

-\subsection{moment projection for phase estimation}
+\subsection{Moment projection for phase estimation}

 In the previous section we focused on how the error in fitting a distribution with an imperfect parametric model propagates to a bias in the estimate of the parameter.
 In this section, we apply these tools to QPE.
-First, we prove that the underlying sampling input (Def.~\ref{def:classical-subroutine}) can be generated by QFT-based QPE techniques, and that we can construct an appropriate promise interval $\mathcal{D}$ under standard assumptions.
-Then, we define estimators for noiseless and noisy phase estimation, to which we apply the results of the previous section.
+First, in Lemma \ref{lem:generating-filtered-samples} we prove that the underlying sampling input (Def.~\ref{def:classical-subroutine}) can be generated by QFT-based QPE techniques, and that we can construct an appropriate promise interval $\mathcal{D}$ under standard assumptions.
+Then, in Lemma \ref{lem:generating-filtered-samples-pec}, we extend this procedure to show we can generate samples for the noise-unbiased estimator (Def.~\ref{def:NME}) under the same assumptions, given the ability to sample from the PEC-decomposition circuits for the same QFT-based QPE routine.
+Finally, we define estimators for noiseless and noisy phase estimation, to which we apply the results of the previous section.